petr-kalinin/progtexts2/python_basics_en/2_loops.rst

 This third parameter is also used in a special way to iterate through the numbers in reverse order. ``range(10, 0, -1)`` gives 10, 9, 8, ..., 1.
 Note that 0 is not included again.
-(Similarly, you can specify step -2, etc.)
+(Similarly, you can specify step equal to -2, etc.)

 Of course, in ``range`` you can use variables, expressions, etc.
 For example, ``range(a - b, a + b + 1)`` will iterate through the numbers from ``a-b`` to